panphp/pan/README.md

 On the server-side, Pan only stores: the analytic name, an a counter of how many times the different events were triggered.
 Via the `pan` Artisan command, you may visualize this data, and hopefully use this information to improve your application.

+### Considerations

+- By default, Pan only allows 50 or fewer analytics to be stored.
+This prevents any potential abuse of the system, as the analytics "name" are controlled on the client-side. (open to suggestions on how to improve this)

 ## License

 Pan is open-sourced software licensed under the [MIT license](LICENSE.md).